linas/atomspace-ipfs/README.md

 for all of the usual reasons:
  * When it gets large, it does not scale.
  * Impossible to optimize fetch of atoms-by-type.
- * Impossible to optimize fetch of incoming set.
+ * Hard to optimize fetch of incoming set.
- * Update conflicts when there are multiple writers.
+ * Unresolvable update conflicts (race conditions) when there are multiple writers (i.e. which of the published AtomSpace versions really are the "latest"?)
  * Performance bottlenecks when there are multiple writers.
-Basically, one is forced to load the entire AtomSpace, which is not only wastefully slow, but might not even fit into available RAM.

 Despite this, a bad, hacky implementation, with the above obvious failures, is created anyway.
 But we need a better design, and that